Freelancers

 As a self-employed person, you are no longer covered by an employer.
 You must handle your own social protection and insurance.

-Mandatory Insurance
+Mandatory insurance

 • Health insurance (LAMal): mandatory for anyone residing in Switzerland.
-Verify that you are properly covered.
-As a self-employed person, nothing changes compared to your previous coverage.

 • Occupational pension (LPP): mandatory only if you have employees.
-As a self-employed person without employees, enrollment is optional but strongly recommended.

 • Legal protection: useful in case of disputes with a client or supplier.

-• Pillar 3a pension (3a): tax-deductible up to CHF 36,288 per year for self-employed persons without LPP (in 2025).
+• Pillar 3a pension: tax-deductible up to CHF 36,288 per year for self-employed persons without LPP (2026 ceiling, per OFAS).
 This is a major tax lever.

 For a complete overview of coverage and costs, see our insurance guide for self-employed workers in Switzerland.

-Step 6: Set Up Your Invoicing
+Step 7: Set Up Your Invoicing (tool + QR invoice)

 Invoicing is the lifeblood of any self-employed business.
 Clear, compliant invoices sent promptly accelerate your collections and strengthen your professional image.

-Mandatory Information on Your Swiss Invoices
+Mandatory information on your Swiss invoices

 Each invoice must include at minimum: